-The accompanying schedules of expenditures of federal and state awards (the "Schedules") includes the federal and state award activity of the District under programs of the federal and state government for the year ended June 30, 2021.
+The accompanying schedules of expenditures of federal and state awards (the "Schedules") includes the federal and state award activity of the District under programs of the federal and state government for the year ended June 30, 2022.
 The information in these Schedules is presented in accordance with the requirements of Title 2 U.S. Code of Federal Regulations, Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance) and the Wisconsin State Single Audit Guidelines.
-Therefore, some amounts presented in the Schedules may differ from amounts presented in, or used in, the preparation of the basic financial statements.
-Because the schedules present only a selected portion of the operations of the district, it is not intended to and does not present the net financial position, changes in fund balance or cash flows of the District.
+Therefore, some amounts presented in the Schedules present only a selected portion of the operations of the district, it is not intended to and does not present the net financial position, changes in fund balance or cash flows of the District.
 All federal and state awards received directly from federal and state agencies as well as federal and state financial awards passed through other government agencies are included on these Schedules.